High Frequency Spectrum of Primordial Gravitational Waves

 As an example, let us consider the case of $n=4$.
 In this case, to reproduce the density perturbation $\mathcal P_\zeta=2.2\times 10^{-9}$, we obtain

 The inflaton mass and inflationary Hubble scale are given by

 Fig.~\ref{fig:newinf} shows the time evolution of the inflaton field for $v/M_{\rm Pl}=1$ (left panel) and $v/M_{\rm Pl}=0.1$ (right panel).
 It is seen that the oscillation time scale, $m_\phi^{-1}$, which is much shorter than the Hubble scale $H_{\rm e}^{-1}$, soon appears after inflation ends.
-Thus the transition from inflationary era to the inflaton oscillation era is close to instantaneous and a rough picture depicted in Fig.~\ref{fig:smallw} is expected to apply.\footnote{ In reality, the inflaton fluctuation grows as the inflaton starts to oscillate and we should take account of the spatially inhomogeneous distributions~\cite{Brax:2010ai,Antusch:2015nla,Antusch:2015vna}.
+Thus the transition from inflationary era to the inflaton oscillation era is close to instantaneous and a rough picture depicted in Fig.~\ref{fig:smallw} is expected to apply.\footnote{ In reality, the inflaton fluctuations may grow as the inflaton starts to oscillate~\cite{Brax:2010ai,Antusch:2015nla,Antusch:2015vna}.
 This effect is stronger for smaller $v$ and we can neglect such an effect for $v/M_{\rm Pl} \gtrsim 0.1$, as shown in Ref.~\cite{Antusch:2015nla}.
-In this paper we only consider the case of $v/M_{\rm Pl}\gtrsim 0.1$ and do not treat the case of smaller $v$. }
+In this paper we only consider the case of $v/M_{\rm Pl}\gtrsim 0.1$ and do not treat the case of smaller $v$.}

 The result of numerical calculation for the GW spectrum are shown in Fig.~\ref{fig:GW_new}.
 We have taken $v/M_{\rm Pl} = 1$ (left panel) and $v/M_{\rm Pl}=0.1$ (right panel).
 We can see the $f^{-2}$ and $f^{-1/2}$ behavior in the low-frequency ($f< f_1$) and high-frequency ($f>f_2$) limit, respectively.
 They are perfectly consistent with the rough estimation in Sec.~\ref{sec:rough} with $w=0$ and also a schematic picture shown in Fig.~\ref{fig:smallw}.
 Our numerical simulation revealed the structure in the intermediate frequency region $f_1\lesssim f \lesssim f_2$.
 Although there are some nontrivial oscillatory behavior there, as an overall structure, the spectrum roughly monotonically increases from $\Omega_{\rm GW}(f_1)$ to $\Omega_{\rm GW}(f_2)$.